graphql-community/graphql-directive-auth/README.md

 To use the default directive behaviour, you need to set `APP_SECRET` environment variable, and that's all.

-### What `default` means, and what I **need to do**?
+### What `default` means, and what do I **need to do**?

-- `@isAuthenitaced` - Just after you set environment variables, you need to have a valid JWT token and send it by `Authorization` in the HTTP headers.
-That's all, the directive will be check your token and throw an error if the token is invalid or expired.
+- `@isAuthenticated` - Just after you set environment variables, you need to have a valid JWT token and send it by `Authorization` in the HTTP headers.
+That's all, the directive will check your token and throw an error if the token is invalid or expired.
-- `@hasRole` - is for checking roles of an authenticated user.
+- `@hasRole` - Checks roles of an authenticated user.
 To use it correctly, inside your JWT token you should have the `role` property with the correct role.
 If the user role doesn't match with the provided role, then directive will throw an error.

 > `@hasRole` before checking role is doing authentication to get roles from JWT token.